skinanalytics/frontend-test/frontend-dev.md

 The root of the site should display the cases with all the information (except the photo) as a table.

 Clicking a row should take you to a page that displays the case and update the url.
-The case page should layout the content in a nicely manner and include the the photo.
+The case page should layout the content in a nicely manner and include the photo.

 Bonus point (if you have time): On the root page, make the columns sortable.